BYLAWS OF THE UNITED STATES OF AMERICA TRANSACTIONAL ANALYSIS ASSOCIATION

 USATAA is an educational organization with its main functions being:

-- Disseminating Transactional Analysis in the United States or where invited within Academic, Educational, Organizational, Clinical, Community and Faith-based Communities.
+- Disseminating Transactional Analysis in North America or where invited within interested communities, including Academic, Educational, Organizational, Psychotherapy, Counseling, Coaching, and Faith-based.

-- Protecting the use and theory of Transactional Analysis in the United States.
+- Nurturing the use and theory of Transactional Analysis in the United States.

 - Fostering cooperation with the International Transactional Analysis Association and other TA based organizations.

 Section 1.
-Members of the organization shall be those individuals living in the United States of America who subscribe to the theory and practice of Transactional Analysis, have applied for and been accepted as members, and who maintain their membership by paying their annual dues.
+Regular Members of the organization shall be those individuals living in North America who subscribe to the theory and practice of Transactional Analysis, have applied for and been accepted as members, and who maintain their membership by paying their annual dues.

 Section 2.
-Associate members are those persons living outside of the United States of America who subscribe to the theory and practice of Transactional Analysis, have applied for and been accepted as members, and who maintain their membership by paying their annual dues.
+Associate members are those persons living outside of North America who subscribe to the theory and practice of Transactional Analysis, have applied for and been accepted as members, and who maintain their membership by paying their annual dues.
 Associate members receive all USATAA communications but may not vote at annual or special meetings.

 Section 2.
 Special meetings of members may be called by the Coordinating Council at the written request of a majority of the Coordinating Council or ten percent (10%) of the membership.
 The Coordinating Council shall notify the membership of the place, date and time of the meeting, and of the general nature of the business to be transacted.
 No other business may be transacted.
 If notice is not given within 20 days of receipt of the request, the persons entitled to call the meeting may give the notice.
 The meeting shall be held not less than 35 nor more than 90 days after receipt of the request.
-Notification shall take place by placing a notice in the NET at least 20 days prior to the meeting, or by first class mail or electronic message sent to the member’s address of record or email address of record at least 10 days prior to the meeting, or in any other manner authorized by the then current California Corporations Code.
+Notification shall take place by placing a notice on the website at least 20 days prior to the meeting, and by electronic message sent to email address of record at least 10 days prior to the meeting, or in any other manner authorized by the then current California Corporations Code.

 Governance and Structure

 Section 1.
-The business of USATAA shall be governed by the Coordinating Council with participation of the Advisory Board, in accordance with ARTICLES II, III and IV.
+The business of USATAA shall be governed by the Coordinating Council, in accordance with ARTICLES II, III and IV.

 Section 4.
 The Coordinating Council members agree to undertake the functions and obligations of the Council, including attendance at Council meetings and sharing in Council deliberations and duties.
 Should a member be unable to carry out Council responsibilities the member shall tender a resignation to the Council.
 After due consideration, the Council may, with or without such resignation, declare a seat vacant.

 Section 1.
-The Council shall determined annual dues and notify the members in a timely manner.
+The Council shall determine annual dues and notify the members in a timely manner.

 Section 2.
 All dues assessed are payable on January 1st of each year unless the time of payment is changed by the Council.